ietf-tools/semver-action/README.md

 ## :warning: Important :warning:

 If no valid latest tag is found and no `fallbackTag` is provided, the job will exit with an error.
-To avoid this, you can use the `fallbackTag` option to specify a default tag value (e.g., 0.0.0).
+To avoid this, you can use the `fallbackTag` option to specify a default tag value (e.g. `0.0.0`).